 Fee-Reduced Exams (Category-One Students)

-The College Board provides a $32 fee reduction per exam for students with financial need.
-For each AP Exam taken with a fee reduction, the school forgoes its $9 rebate, resulting in a cost of $53 per AP exam for the student.
+The College Board provides a $33 fee reduction per exam for students who qualify for financial need.
+For each AP Exam taken with a fee reduction, the school forgoes its $9 rebate, resulting in a cost of $53 per AP exam for the student (for AP Seminar or AP Research Exams $101).
 The school must first apply for a fee reduction from the College Board.
-The state will pay the difference the student would ordinarily pay after the $32 fee reduction from the College Board and $9 school rebate.
+The state will pay the difference the student would ordinarily pay after the $33 fee reduction from the College Board and $9 school rebate.
 View College Board AP Exam fee reductions.

 Non-Fee-Reduced Exams (Category-Two Students)

 To the extent available, the state shall pay examination fees for students sitting for an AP exam.
-This year the state will pay $38 for each non-fee-reduced exam.
-Any additional costs to students will be $47 (or $56 if the school collects the $9 rebate from the College Board).
+This year the state will pay $35 for each non-fee-reduced exam (for AP Seminar or AP Research Exams $48).
+Any additional costs to students will be $51/$86 per exam (or $60/$95 if the school collects the $9 rebate from the College Board).

 Timeline of Application Due Dates

 Please note the deadlines listed below.
 Schools are responsible for adhering to all deadlines in order to receive reimbursement for qualifying student exams.

 Complete the College Board AP Exam ordering form, indicating each student’s fee reduction status in AP Registration and Ordering.
 This replaced bubbling in students’ fee reduction status on their answer sheets.